ethanlmiller/python-GPIOfbsd/README.md

 # Overview

-`python-GPIOfbsd` is a Python module that allows users to access the GPIO pins on a Raspberry Pi through the `libgpio` library on FreeBSD 12.
+`python-GPIOfbsd` is a Python module that allows users to access the GPIO pins on a Raspberry Pi through the `libgpio` library on FreeBSD.
 Unlike some other modules, `python-GPIOfbsd` requires _no_ C compilation of any kind.
 It doesn't use `cffi`, and requires no additional downloads.
 This may make it easier to get working in the first place, and easier to maintain.